Kuijen/RT-RP/README.md

 3. If "ERROR Main: Execution error: Command adb ["shell", "dumpsys", "package", "com.genymobile.gnirehtet"] returned with value 1" or "'java' is not recognized as an internal or external command," comes up it usually either means that your headset is not connected, that there is something wrong with the START.cmd script or that the Java Runtime got borked.
 In that case a reinstall would probably fix it.

-4. Yes lag spikes are common, it is what it is.

-5. If you have issues with it disconnecting (Client #0 Disconnected) try creating a .bat file in your gnirehtet file containing gnirehtet run -d 1.1.1.1 and run it from there.
+4. If you have issues with it disconnecting (Client #0 Disconnected) try creating a .bat file in your gnirehtet file containing gnirehtet run -d 1.1.1.1 and run it from there.

 <h1 style="font-size:300%;"></h1>